There are many farms and ranches in Nebraska. All of them need lots of WATER.

 While most of them are fed by groundwater, they too are stakeholders of the river.

-Corn is the primary crop but it’s a thirsty plant.
+Corn is the primary crop but a thirsty plant.
 It’s end-use is vast, going well beyond a cob of corn for humans.

 Water from the river is diverted for irrigation via canals.
 But plenty of sprinklers drench the land in hot summer months.